Schedule

 The "Healthcare Equity Roundtable" convenes healthcare professionals, policymakers, advocates, and community leaders to explore strategies for advancing equity and inclusivity in healthcare delivery and outcomes.
 Through collaborative discussions, participants will examine systemic barriers, disparities, and innovative solutions aimed at promoting equitable access to quality care, addressing social determinants of health, and fostering a more inclusive healthcare ecosystem for all.

-Inclusive leadership in an Evolving Landscape
+Inclusive Leadership in an Anti-DEI World

 In a world where the principles of inclusion and belonging are increasingly under scrutiny, how can leaders stay true to their values while driving meaningful change?
 This powerful panel brings together visionary leaders who are navigating complex environments and championing inclusive practices, even in the face of resistance.